shahiirrrr/habit-tracker-react/README.md

 # HabitDaily 🎯

-A beautiful, production-ready Habit Tracker web application built with React and Tailwind CSS.
-Track your daily habits, build streaks, and maintain consistency in your routine.
+A beautiful, production-ready Habit Tracker web application with **Firebase Authentication** and **Cloud Sync**.
+Track your daily habits, build streaks, and maintain consistency—across all your devices!

 ## ✨ Features

+### 🔐 Authentication & Sync
+- **Firebase Authentication**: Secure user accounts with Email/Password and Google Sign-In
+- **Cloud Sync**: Your habits automatically sync across all devices
+- **Guest Mode**: Try the app instantly without creating an account (uses localStorage)
+- **Account Management**: Profile settings, logout, and secure account deletion
+- **Welcome Screen**: Beautiful 3-step onboarding for new users

 ### Core Features
 - **Modern UI Design**: Clean, sleek interface with glass-morphism effects and smooth animations
 - **Dark/Light Theme**: Toggle between light and dark modes with persistent theme preference
 - **Habit Management**:
   - Add new habits with custom names
+  - **Choose emoji icons** (16 options) 🎯 💪 📚 🏃 💧 and more!
+  - **Pick custom colors** (6 vibrant color options)
   - Mark habits as complete for the day
-  - Delete habits with beautiful confirmation modal (no browser alerts!)
+  - Delete habits with beautiful confirmation modal
-  - Automatic color coding for each habit (6 vibrant colors)
+  - Personalized habit cards with emoji and color

 ### Statistics & Tracking
 - **Stats Dashboard**: